STORY STONES GUIDE: HOW TO MAKE AND WAYS TO USE THEM

 That’s All Folks!

 Hopefully, you enjoyed reading this guide and are excited to try out some ways to use story stones.
 I enjoy putting it together look forward to adding more story stone ideas over time.
+You can download a free pdf of this guide in our free resource library.

 A Special Thanks…

 To Laura Kane for sharing her rock painting journey with us.
 Be sure to check out her website and Etsy store.
+Try Laura’s Rock Painting Masterclass and get 15% off with VIPCOUPON coupon code at checkout.

 Please leave a comment below and share your thoughts on rock painting.